 Professional development, tuition reimbursement at GMU, employee assistance programs, and much more!

 High school graduation with a minimum of 2 years of trade school with major course work in HVAC and building automation control systems, or an equivalent combination of education and experience;

 Considerable experience (typically 4+ years) in pneumatic, electric, and electronic control systems;

 Considerable experience (typically 4+ years) working with building automation systems; and

-Considerable experience (typically 4+ years) Building Automation related to commercial HVAC equipment and maintenance and DDC control Systems.
+Considerable experience (typically 4+ years) building automation related to commercial HVAC equipment and maintenance and DDC control systems; and

 A working knowledge of how building automation systems work, their purpose, and why they are used for energy management is a must; and